Moritz Moszkowski: Works

-Despite the balance and bright limpidity of his playing and his wonderful technique, which aroused the enthusiasm of admirers throughout Europe, his music has also been described as "devoid of the masculine and the feminine".
-He was a master in his pianistic repertoire, but it was in his own compositions that he was more admired.
+Despite the balance and limpidity of his playing and his technique, Moszkowski's work aroused the enthusiasm of admirers throughout Europe.
+He was well known in his pianistic repertoire, but it was in his own compositions that he was more admired.
 His music rapidly became a sensation, but he also had legitimate success in major works for the stage and the concert hall.

 The orchestral opening to his Second Piano Concerto.

 In the second movement, the piano plays a variation of the main melody.

 Moszkowski was quite prolific, composing over two hundred small-scale piano pieces, which brought him much popularity – notably his set of Spanish Dances Op.
 12, for piano duet (later arranged for solo piano, and for orchestra by Philipp Scharwenka).

 His early Serenade, Op.
 15, was world-famous and appeared in many guises, including the song Liebe, kleine Nachtigall.
 Today he is probably best known for his fifteen Études de Virtuosité, Op.
 72, which have been performed by virtuoso pianists such as Vladimir Horowitz and Marc-André Hamelin.
 Ilana Vered made the first complete recording in 1970.
 Many of his small but brilliant piano pieces, such as Étincelles (Sparks), are used as encore performances at the end of classical concerts.

 He also wrote larger scale works including two piano concertos (one in B minor, Op.
 3, in 1874, only rediscovered in 2011 and published in 2013, and the much better known Concerto in E major, Op.
 59, from 1898), a Violin Concerto in C major, Op.
 30, three orchestral suites (Opp.
 39, 47, 79), and a symphonic poem Jeanne d'Arc, Op.
 19. His opera Boabdil der letzte Maurenkönig, Op.
 49, on the historical theme of the capture of Granada, premiered at the Berlin Court Opera on 21 April 1892, and appeared in Prague and New York City the following year.
 It did not stay in the repertoire, but its ballet music was very popular for a number of years.
 He wrote the three-act ballet Laurin, which premiered in Berlin in 1896.